egemenimre/satmad/docs/utils/timeinterval.rst

-Using the Basic :class:`.TimeIntervalList` Class
+Using the Basic :class:`.TimeInterval` Class
 ---------------------------------------------------

 A :class:`.TimeInterval` class can be simply initialised with a start time